Sustain and Gain: Reduce the impact your organisation has on the environment - and lower operating costs too - this year and beyond

 - Regular servicing and maintaining taps, toilets and urinals – as well as any water efficiency devices you have – is also important - so you know they’re working properly and no water’s being wasted.

 - Check regularly for leaks on site and look out for unexpected increases in water use.

 - Have a look at how much water you use in a day and during a month - so you know what your normal usage is to help spot any issues.
 Data loggers on water meters can feed your water use information into a smart portal to help track use and spot any issues or unusual increases.

-It’s also important to have a plan for any unexpected water loss at your site – which can happen from a leaking pipe,
+It’s also important to have a plan for any unexpected water loss at your site – which can happen from a leaking pipe and stop you operating,

 Cutting your carbon use